axelseis/aXplain/README.md

     initStore([reducer_one,reducer_two], initialState);

 # Router
-aXplain contains a simple router that need to be initializated before create the first Component. the router has two functions that can be used to manage navigation: go for internal navigation and goOut for manage external links
+aXplain contains a simple router that exposes its properties in the state. the router has two functions that can be used to manage navigation: go for internal navigation and goOut for manage external links

     import { initRouter, go, goOut } from  './src/lib/router.js';